Trevahok/summarizer/README.md

 # summarizer

 An application of the summa module that implements TextRank module to create a commandline utility that quickly summarizes text, .docx , .pdf and urls.

+## Dependancies:
+- Summa
+- PyPDF2
+- BeautifulSoup4

 ## Usage: